Education Research Current About VU Amsterdam NL

 The science behind regular exercise

 Lack of physical activity is partly at the root of today's diseases of affluence.
-In our modern living environment, exercise is not really a given anymore and we need to consciously schedule regular exercise to experience adequate energy, good mood, focus & concentration and physical fitness.
+In our modern living environment, exercise is not really taken for granted anymore and we need to consciously schedule regular exercise to experience sufficient energy, good mood, focus & concentration and physical fitness.

 Read more about why regular exercise is so incredibly important!